hooray9/ocp-build/CLA.md

-# Contributing to OCamlPro Free Software
+# Contributing to OCamlPro Open-Source Software

 In order to clarify the intellectual property license granted with Contributions from any person or entity, OCamlPro SAS ("OCamlPro")